modeset/-deprecated-utensils/app/assets/components/form_controls/readme.md

-`%legend`      | Represents a caption for the content of its parent `fieldset` `%label`       | Associated with a control by the `for` attribute or by placing the control element inside the `%label` `%abbr`        | Typically used within a `%label` element to denote a required control for the user `.hint`        | The block level element which appears below the control.
+`%legend`      | Represents a caption for the content of its parent `fieldset` `%label`       | Associated with a control by the `for` attribute or by placing the control element inside the `%label` `%abbr`        | Typically used within a `%label` element to denote a required control for the user `.hint-block`  | The block level element which appears below the control.
 It can describe actions needed for the user `.hint-inline` | Allows the hint to appear directly to the right of the control element

 ###### Notes